DopamineDriven/DopamineDriven/README.md

 ### Hi there, I'm Andrew Ross 👋

-### Co-founder of Windy City Devs LLC, a remote full-stack TA at Vanderbilt University, and a course Author with [Newline](https://www.newline.co/).
+### Co-founder of Windy City Devs LLC and a course Author with [Newline](https://www.newline.co/).

 ### 🛠 &nbsp;The JAMstack is my JAM, mostly of a TypeScript, Node, and Next.js variety.
-Tinkering with Nextserverless &nbsp;⚙
+GraphQL over REST.
+Exploring the benefits of using SWR+graphql-request instead of apollo Client &nbsp;⚙

 | Most Committed        | Languages/Repo           | Stats  |
 | :-------------: |:-------------:| :-----:|